 This created a shortage of raw materials that manufacturers have still not been able to recover from.

-Non-woven polypropylene is the largest raw material shortage.
+Non-woven polypropylene was one of the largest raw material shortages initially.
 This material is found in mattress foundations, sofas, loveseats, recliners, ottomans, lift chairs, and more.
 It's extremely durable and passes the flame retardancy test required by the US government for mattress material.

 N95 masks, gowns, and many non-medical masks are all made of non-woven polypropylene.
-Because the medical industry is producing PPE (personal protective equipment) to combat COVID-19 at record levels, they have the market cornered on this material, making it difficult for furniture manufacturers to secure.
+Because the medical industry has been producing PPE (personal protective equipment) to combat COVID-19 at record levels, they have the market cornered on this material, making it more difficult for furniture manufacturers to secure.

-Lumber is the second raw material shortage.
+Lumber has been another raw material shortage.
 Half-inch and three-quarter-inch high strength plywood is used to manufacturer mattress foundations, and in the framework for all the upholstery items mentioned above.
-Between the surge in new home construction of 8.2% and damage caused by natural disasters such as hurricanes in 2020, those sizes of plywood are in very short supply.
-Home furniture
+Between the surge in new home construction of and damage caused by natural disasters such as hurricanes in 2020 and 2021, those sizes of plywood are in very short supply.

-Foam, TDI chemical is used to make polyurethane is found offshore in Louisiana.
-Most of these offshore sites were wiped out by hurricane Laura.
+Foam, TDI chemical is used to make polyurethane is found offshore in Louisiana and continues to be a major shortage.
+Most of these offshore sites were wiped out by hurricanes.

 A labor shortage has also contributed to the issue.
 The CARES act supplementing worker's income enhanced unemployment benefits, making it difficult for manufacturers to get employees to come back to work after the shutdowns.
 The need to socially distance and the issues of the COVID-19 virus complicates the manufacturing process.
 It typically takes 7-9 people to make a sofa, but due to COVID-19 protocols, this gets cut down to 3.
 This makes producing the products take longer.
 Plus, if a factory employee tests positive for COVID-19, the factory must shut down for disinfection before work can resume.
 Many manufacturers have found it impossible to keep their commitments in the original time frames they promised due to these constantly evolving conditions.

-Domestic inventory has become very difficult to find, and manufacturers have been absorbing the additional costs created by this situation for months.
-All manufacturers are now beginning to pass these costs onto the dealers, causing furniture and mattress prices to see triple-digit price increases across the country.
+Domestic inventory has become very difficult to find, and manufacturers, which were initially able to absorb those costs, have now become unable to sustain the increases and are passing on the additional costs created by this situation to the retailers.
+All manufacturers are well into to multiple rounds of price increases, causing furniture and mattress prices to see triple-digit, and in some extreme cases, four-digit price increases across the country.

 Great American has always prided itself on its ability to source merchandise so it can be available quickly to you, our Memphis community.
 While, like you, we find these challenges frustrating, we are committed to doing our best to work with manufacturers that can provide inventory as quickly as possible and are among the best in the industry at keeping their commitments to their customers.